-Unlike Ghostway, which saw a recent price spike due to actually becoming the centerpiece of a viable Modern deck, there aren't any top decks currently using Order of Whiteclay.
+Unlike Ghostway, which saw a price spike due to actually becoming the centerpiece of a viable Modern deck, there were no top decks using Order of Whiteclay.
 But his effect is actually quite good.
 With it, you can return a target creature with converted mana cost 3 or less from your graveyard to play.
 The trick about his ability: you have to untap him.

 There's a clever interaction here with Springleaf Drum.
 You can use the Drum to tap any creature down for one of any colored mana.
 Then it's easy enough to untap Order of Whiteclay to use his ability.
 The question then remains, what creatures will you want to bring back, and how will you facilitate them getting there?

 One list that I found online,By the Order of Whiteclay on MTG Vault, has some good ideas.
 It's a white/black deck that is focused around hand control.
 Not only does it use the traditional discard spells such as Inquisition of Kozilek and Thoughtseize, but it also uses creatures like Tidehollow Sculler and Brain Maggot to deprive your opponent some more.
 It also plays Kitchen Finks for lifegain and the Persist ability and Phyrexian Rager for card advantage.
 It also plays one Banisher Priest to deal with big creatures.
 To get those creatures in the graveyard are 2 Viscera Seer, which allow you to sacrifice a creature to Scry 1, and a full playset of Bloodthrone Vampire.
 The Vampires allow you to sacrifice a creature to gain +2/+2 until end of turn.